 Are you enjoying this article?Sign up to our Free Weekly Newsletter

 Visitors accessed the city from the east via a narrow, tunnel-like passage in the surrounding rocks called the Siq, which also serves as a waterway.
 The citizens of Petra also controlled the rain and regular flooding that affected their city by rerouting water into dammed waterways and cisterns that allowed the city to use a normal amount of water even during droughts.

-They say Rome wasn’t built in a day, and these tremendous aqueducts certainly weren’t, either.
+They say Rome wasn’t built in a day, and these aqueducts, monuments of the ancient world, certainly weren’t, either.
 Remnants of ancient Roman aqueducts lie across Europe, but two of the most impressive are the Pont du Gard in southern France and the aqueduct in Segovia, Spain.